ajnelson/diskprint_workflow/README.md

 NB: The workflow in this repository is meant to be run by a dedicated shell user account in a Mac OS X environment.
 The account's Bash environment must be configured to allow for local compilation and installation by augmentations to various `$PATH` variables.
 If not already configured, a script is included to complete configuration.

+## Data

+This workflow operates on tarballs of virtual machines generated with VMWare Fusion.
+(VMWare Workstation appears to generate data in a sufficiently similar format, but has not been tested.)
+A diskprint is effectively a sequence of tarballs of a single virtual machine.
+At times of interest in the machine usage, the machine is paused and archived with `tar`.
+Virtual machine snapshots are not currently used.
+The tarballs are then annotated and stored.
+Storage references and the metadata are loaded into a Postgres database; example SQL statements that illustrate the annotations are in the `examples/` directory of the [Diskprint database](https://github.com/ajnelson/diskprint_database).

 ## Initial setup

 Before your first run, you will need to run these commands to guarantee your environment will support the differencing workflow: